 There were quite a few new gear announcements in the last couple of weeks!
-There are new full frame mirrorless systems from Nikon and Canon, and a new camera body from Fujifilm.
+There are new full frame mirrorless systems from Nikon and Canon.
 Keep reading to know more about them.

 Before you keep reading, there are a few things you need to know right away:

 - I’m not a fan of Nikon, because of many compatibility issues within the system

 - I shot with Canon cameras for close to 20 years

 - I have not operated any of these new cameras or lenses myself, I’m writing this opinion based on specs only